Trump’s bid to shield his tax returns and finances, broad claims of presidential immunity head to Supreme Court

 Donald B. Ayer, former deputy attorney general under President George H.W.
 Bush, said that is because Trump has gone too far in building an imperial presidency: spending money Congress has appropriated for other purposes in the case of Trump’s signature southern border wall; forbidding current and former administration officials, including former White House counsel Donald McGahn, from testifying before Congress; and now invoking claims that he should be able to stymie congressional and criminal investigations into Trump’s private conduct before he became president.

-“They waive this claim of absolute immunity like a talisman,” Ayer said in an interview.
+“They wave this claim of absolute immunity like a talisman,” Ayer said in an interview.

 He joined a brief in the Vance case put together by the Protect Democracy Project.
 It is filed on behalf of former Republican members of Congress and the executive branch “concerned that President Trump’s assertions of absolute immunity from process while in office — and more generally, his arguments against accountability in any forum — could impose lasting damage on our constitutional system of checks and balances as well as on the rule of law.”